 You will not be able to see ethanol on a spectrophotometer, but a good indicator of its presence is samples that will not sink into the wells of an agarose gel, even in the presence of loading dye.
 Another indicator of ethanol contamination is samples that don’t freeze at -20°C.

-Step 5: The final frontier – Elution
+Step 5: The Final Frontier – Elution

 The final step in the DNA extraction protocol is the release of pure DNA or RNA from the silica.

 For DNA extraction, 10 mM Tris at pH 8-9 is typically used.
 DNA is more stable at a slightly basic pH and will dissolve faster in a buffer than water.
 This is true even for DNA pellets.
 Water tends to have a lower pH of 4-5, and high molecular weight DNA may not completely rehydrate in the short time used for elution.
 For maximal DNA elution, allow the buffer to stand in the membrane for a few minutes before centrifugation.
-For applications requiring intact high molecular weight DNA, such as long range sequencing and long read sequencing, elution buffer is the best choice.
+For applications requiring intact high molecular weight DNA, such as long-range sequencing and long-read sequencing, elution buffer is the best choice.

 RNA, however, can tolerate a slightly acidic pH and dissolves readily in water, making this the preferred diluent.

 If you experience lower yields than you expect, there are many factors to consider.
 It is often a lysis issue, with incomplete lysis being a major cause of low yields.
 Incorrect binding conditions is another possibility.
-Make sure to use fresh high quality ethanol (100% 200 proof) to dilute buffers and for the binding step.
-Low quality ethanol or old stocks may have taken up water, skewing the actual working concentration.
+Make sure to use fresh high-quality ethanol (100%, 200 proof) to dilute buffers and for the binding step.
+Low-quality ethanol or old stocks may have taken up water, skewing the actual working concentration.
 Remember that if you make your wash buffer incorrectly, you may be washing away your extracted DNA or RNA!

-If the extract is contaminated with protein, you may have started with excess sample, increasing the risk of incomplete solubilization.
-If the extracts have poor 260/230 ratios the issue is usually residual salt after binding or inadequate washing.
+If the extract is contaminated with protein, you may have started with an excess sample, increasing the risk of incomplete solubilization.
+If the extracts have poor A260/230 ratios the issue is usually residual salt after binding or inadequate washing.
 Be sure to use the highest quality ethanol to prepare wash buffers and if the problem continues, perform an additional wash step.

 Environmental samples are especially prone to impurities because humic substances solubilize easily during extraction.
-Such substances often behave similarly to DNA during the extraction process, and are difficult to remove from the silica column.
+Such substances often behave similarly to DNA during the extraction process and are difficult to remove from the silica column.
 For samples prone to impurities, specialized techniques exist to remove interfering protein and humics prior to column binding.

 PCR Clean-up Special Considerations

 PCR cleanup isn’t a DNA extraction technique per se, but it is worth a mention here.
-Typically, PCR products are cleaned up by adding 3-5 volumes of salt per volumes of PCR reaction, followed by centrifugation of the mixture through a spin column.
+Typically, PCR products are cleaned up by adding 3-5 volumes of salt per volume of the PCR reaction, followed by centrifugation of the mixture through a spin column.
 Although a failed clean-up is often caused by an unsuccessful PCR, it is worth saving your flow-through after column binding.
 If a strong PCR band didn’t make it through the column, chances are it is in the flow-through.
 You can always rescue it and clean it up again.